 Young Academy of Sweden, Member

 Professor, Dept. of Pol.
 Sci., Univ. of Gothenburg, firstname.lastname@example.org

 Head, V-Dem Institute, Univ. of Gothenburg

 Snr Adviser, International Law and Policy Institute, email@example.com

 Staffan I. Lindberg is a Ph.D.
 (2005) from Lund University, Sweden.
 His dissertation won the American Political Science Association's Juan Linz Award for best dissertation 2005.
 He was assistant professor at Kent State University (2005-2006), assistant/associate professor at University of Florida (2006-2013), and has been with University of Gothenburg since 2010, full professor since 2013.

 Comparative Politics, Democracy and Democratization, Africa, Political Institutions, Public Opinion, Representation, Legislatures, Members of Parliament, Corruption and Clientelism

 He has also done in-depth work on Ghana, and has published on political clientelism, voting behavior and party alignment, as well as the workings of the Ghanaian legislature.
-He taught at Lund University, then Kent State University and University of Florida where is is s Associate Professor (on leave) in the Department of Political Science, spent two years in Ghana as parliamentary advisor, and consults on a regular basis for donors in Africa.
+He taught at Lund University, then Kent State University and University of Florida where he was Associate Professor in the Department of Political Science.
+He spent two years in Ghana as parliamentary advisor, and consults on a regular basis for donors in Africa.